 - The authors state a delta delta CT of approx. 17 between IL28b and Gapdh (Fig. 6K, 5d).
 This is a rather large difference and would mean that IL28b appears around the qPCR cycle 5 already.
 This should be checked.
 What is the primer efficiency for IL28b?
 Maybe it is unusually high.

-Answer: e totally agree with the reviewer.
-Parallelization of qPCR such as by microfluidic Taqman Fluidigm Biomark Platform enables evaluation of multiple transcripts in the samples treated under various conditions.
-Despite of advanced technologies, correct evaluation of the measurements remains challenging.
-We wanted to apply ΔΔCt method and therefore assessed expression of several reference genes (RGs) in order to find the stable one and/or use GeNorm approach by normalizing the expression levels to the average levels of several housekeeping genes.
-We accurately controlled the expression levels of Gapdh, ….over the time period and normalized the expression levels of the experimental genes to several/mean of RGs.
-We assure that the normalization approach does not affect the main results of our evaluation.
+Answer: Indeed the Ct value of the IL28b expression is very low.
+All gene expression assays used in this study were purchased commercially as validated assays by Applied Biosystems.
+We analyzed the amplification efficiency of the IL28b assay on our own using the dilution series of a control cDNA sample and could reproduce the data provided by the manufacturer (E ranged 100± 5%).

 Changes in the manuscript: none

 - The benefit of the consensus score needs to be better discussed, e.g. the choice of different weights seems rather arbitrary.
 In supplement2, 1.2 Consensus correlations the authors state that "the correlation of time average has 4 times higher weight".
 Where does this number come from?
 Why are the correlations separated in positive and negative parts and then the smaller part are ignored?
 A lot of information is lost this way.
 The score should be normalized to be able to compare in between factors.

-Answer:
+Answer: The consensus score was completely removed from the analysis.
+All correlation calculations are performed based on an established correlation score for time-course gene expression data (YS3).

-Changes in the manuscript: …
+Changes in the manuscript: Methods, results, figures, supplement were rewritten to according to the results based on YS3 score.

 - Why do the authors use a consensus measure to perform clustering (Fig. 7)?
 Why do they not use all correlation data for each factor as a matrix, and then apply clustering method on this matrix instead?

-Answer:
+Answer: Clustering is now performed like suggested on the complete correlation matrix based on hierarchical clustering with complete linkage (See Figure 7)

-Changes in the manuscript: …
+Changes in the manuscript: Methods, results, figures, supplement were rewritten to describe the new approach and results.

 - The authors used the Pearson Correlation, which can be easily influenced by outliers.
 In particular in combination with the noisy qPCR data this can lead to spurious correlations.
 The authors should check for consistency of their results by using either more robust correlation measures like Spearman correlation or by low-pass filtering their data before performing the analysis.

-Answer:
+Answer: We checked for the influence of outliers, and indeed Spearman correlation proved much more robust against them (Supplement 2).
+Consequently, all components of the used correlation score (YS3) were based on Spearman correlation (S*, A**).

-Changes in the manuscript: …
+Changes in the manuscript: The Spearman bases YS3 approach is described in detail in the methods in Supplement 2.

 - The description of the separator approach in the manuscript is very wordy and formulas are necessary to understand what has been done.

-Answer:
+Answer: The separator approach was completely dropped.
+We now fit of decision tree model based on established statistical methods, i.e. CART models for regression trees, described in the method section.

-Changes in the manuscript: …
+Changes in the manuscript: All sections regarding separators were removed from the manuscript.

 - Figures 8 and 9: Significance and consensus scales are not really readable.